nithinmurali/pygsheets/README.md

 * Follow the [Contributing to Open Source](https://guides.github.com/activities/contributing-to-open-source/) Guide.

-## NB
+## Disclaimer
-Most of the outline code of this library is copied form the gspread library
+The gspread library is used as an outline for developing pygsheets, much of the skelton code is copied from there.